-If there are significant implications arising from this report on any issues marked with a $\checkmark$ below, the report author will have consulted with the appropriate specialist officers on those implications and addressed them in the body of the report.
+If there are significant implications arising from this report on any issues marked with a \checkmark below, the report author will have consulted with the appropriate specialist officers on those implications and addressed them in the body of the report.
 There are no significant implications arising directly from this report, for those issues marked with a x.

-implications ✓ / x
+risks/implications √/x

-community safety x
+community safety х

-equality and diversity x
+equality and diversity х

-sustainability x
+sustainability х

-health and safety x

-risks/implications ✓ / x
+risks/implications √/x

 asset management х

 climate change х

 data protection х